The full, clinically endorsed recommendation should be obtained from Lareb.

 In short

 Amoxicillin is given to treat infections during pregnancy.
-Pregnancy increases clearance and lowers exposure levels.
-Therefore, it is not justified that during pregnancy lower doses are prescribed than their nonpregnant individuals, and thus aligning these doses may be needed.
-Based on the weighing of benefits and risks, the working committee derived an appropriate dose adjustments.
+Pregnancy increases clearance and lowers levels in the body.
+Therefore, it is not justified to prescribe lower doses during pregnancy to nonpregnant individuals.
+Similar or even higher doses may be needed.
+Based on the weighing of benefits and risks, such adjustments seem warranted.
 Consult Lareb for the model-informed dosing recommendations.